o0thman/carbon-calculator/README.md

-# Carbon Calculator - Ultra Simple Version
+# Carbon Calculator - Version 0.1

 A minimalist carbon footprint calculator for local infrastructure.
 Start with just 3 files, grow as needed.